 * Editor's Note: I say 'about' because everything in computers must be divisible by 8 so a kilobyte is actually 1,024 bytes.
 Search Wikipedia as an excellent resource more detailed information.

 Disk are a common way of transporting information such as bringing files home from work or sharing files.
-Floppy disks have become less useful as file sizes increase and CDs, Portable and Flash drives, and DVDs are more common.
+Floppy disks have become less useful as file sizes increase and CD/DVDs Portable and Flash drives are more common.
 Most software is downloaded from the internet but can also be is sold on a CD/DVD.
 Internal Hard disks are the most common storage device.

 Compact disks or (CD) and Digital Video Devices (DVD) can store large amounts of information.
 One CD will store 650 Mb.
 Compact Disk Read Only Memory (CD-ROM) can only be read and Compact Disk - Read/Write (CD-RW) can be written to as well.
 CD/DVD drives can copy information or burn information on to a blank CD.
 Common Read Only CD blanks can only be written to once though more expensive Read/Write CD's can be used over again.

-DVD disks can store 4.5 GB on standard disk, 8 GB on a dual layer disk and 16 GB on a blue-ray disk.
+DVD disks can store 4.5 GB on standard disk, 8 GB on a dual layer disk and 16 GB on a blu-ray disk.

-Digital recorders allow you to store large files, such as movies, on a single disk.
+Digital recorders or External drives allow you to store large files, such as movies, on a single disk.
 The amount of storage space depends on the size of the disk.

 Hard disks store the majority of information on today's modern computer.
 Some of the first hard disk stored 10 to 40 MB.
-Today a standard hard disk can store 1000 GB or 1 TB (terabyte) (this number is constantly increasing).
+Today a standard hard disk can store multiple Gb or Tb of data (this number is constantly increasing).
 Information can be stored and deleted as necessary.
 As files get larger the speed that hard disks can read and write become more important.

 Solid-state drives, Flash drives or Memory cards range in size.
 Unlike hard drives there are no moving parts.

 There are many other storage devices including tape, portable disk drives and many others.
 Innovation in storage technology is advancing rapidly and some technologies have become obsolete, such as the floppy disk as new ones are developed.

 Information is stored in an electromagnetic form much like a cassette or video tape.
 It is important to backup or copy your important files to another storage device so that you have a copy if the original version becomes corrupted.